-Telemedicine is a way to provide remote medical care.
+Telemedicine allows healthcare professionals to provide remote medical care.
 Medicare covers some telemedicine services.
-These are healthcare services that people can access remotely.
+People can access these healthcare services without traveling to a medical facility.

 Medicare Part B covers outpatient services and, in most cases, telehealth services.